 The main thing here is not to take it too seriously.
 I know from experience if you build it up in your head you will never start.
 I am not an artist, so I’ve only carried out paint projects that involve straight lines and colouring in the gaps!

 Once you have painters tape, an idea of what you want to achieve and a few tester pots you will be amazed at what you can do.

 Ever if you don’t have a period property with a dado rail, picture rail or other architectural feature you can still update your home by painting part of the wall.
 All you need is paint and painters tape.
 You can go half way or three quarters of the way up the wall.
 It’s a very quick update and makes a statement.

 This is the half wall I’ve painted in the girls bedroom to update and highlight this space between the built-in wardrobes.
-It’s a reading nook and gives just enough colour to this space.
+It’s a reading nook for the girls and gives just enough colour to this space.

 Paint an archway

 If you want to add interest to an archway or small section of wall you can paint on a geometric pattern .
+This is a fun wall painting idea.
 You just use some painters tape to mark out the pattern and paint it.
 This is the pattern I painted on the archway from our kitchen to our playroom.
 I used a few tins of leftover paint.
 You can read about how I created it here.

 Paint the door and skirting boards